aimclub/GEFEST/docs/source/gefest/quickstart.rst

     from gefest.core.opt.objective.objective import Objective
     from gefest.tools.estimators.estimator import Estimator

 -  **Step 1**.
-Define objectives using loss function and simulator of the physical process if required.
+Define objectives using fitness function and simulator of the physical process if required.

 Objective for finding a polygon that seems like circle showed below.